Taste of the tropics: Culinary tips of the Caribbean islands

 Patties (Jamaica)

-These flaky pastries filled with spicy beef, chicken, or vegetables are a convenient and tasty option for eating on the go.
+These flaky pastries filled with spicy beef, chicken or vegetables are a convenient and tasty option for eating on the go.

 A plate of Jerk Beef Patty served with a small bowl of dipping sauce and garnished with colorful peppers on the side.

-Jerk Beef Patty.
+Jerk beef patties.
 Photo credit.
 Depositphotos.

 Upscale dining with a Caribbean twist